skupperproject/refdog/input/commands/overview.md

   resources for your current site.
 By contrast, link generates a link resource (and a secret to go with it) for use in a *remote* site, *to* the current site.

+- The generate commands usually don't need to wait for a status.
+Link generate is the exception - it needs the site to be ready.

 - The token commands are for creating links!